 Many assume that establishing rear end collision fault is relatively easy.
 Isn’t the guy in back always at fault?
 The truth is, however, that it’s not always so cut and dry.
 A variety of factors can come into play that can quickly turn what seems like a minor accident into a drawn-out affair.

-At The Law Offices of Loren Scott Etengoff, we understand how tricky it can be to determine fault after a rear end accident.
+At theEtengoff Pak Law Group, we understand how tricky it can be to determine fault after a rear end accident.
 To learn more about how a Vancouver WA car accident attorney can help, contact us today.

 What Are the Rules of the Road When It Comes to Safe Driving Distances?